-The Psychological Interventions Repository aims to improve access to evidence-based, psychological intervention manuals for use in humanitarian settings and contexts of adversity, that non-specialists can effectively deliver.
+The Repository of Scalable Psychological Interventions for Humanitarian Settings aims to improve access to evidence-based, psychological intervention manuals for use in humanitarian settings and contexts of adversity, that non-specialists can effectively deliver.

 Ananda Galappatti